-Fortune Telling Costume
+Fortune Tellers Costume

 This spring the Collection Department received a call from William Miller inquiring about donating his grandfather’s fortune telling costumes.
 Naturally the Department was intrigued by the idea of a fortuneteller in Philadelphia during the 1930s to the1950s.
 Frank Kunkel Miller worked at local retail stores and as a sideline also told fortunes for movie theaters, parties and events.